-In this post, I will show you how to resize a picture on your iPhone using Image Resizer+.
+In this post, I will show you how to resize a picture on your iPhone using Image Resizer+, no computer needed!

 UPDATE: we have published another tutorial showing how to batch resize iPhone photos and videos.
 Because it is a newer application, we definitely suggest checking it out as it might perform better than Image Resizer+, which hasn’t been updated in a while.